mgk2014/PCMLAI-CAPSTONE2/README.md

 The following steps were taken to clean the data and engineer new features:

-- Choose random sample of equal number of BP, TP and FP samples (50k each) for both train and test data sets, from a 500k sample of the train and test data set.
+- Chose random sample of equal number of BP, TP and FP samples (50k each) for both train and test data sets, from a 500k sample of the train and test data set.
 The original distribution is about BP(43%), TP(35%), FP(22%).
 The stratified data set helped improve the Precision and Recall scores
 - Ignored the extra usage feature in the test dataset that was not found in the training (more information is needed to clarify the role of this feature)
 - Deleted the features that had more than 90% values missing: ResourceType, ThreatFamily, EmailClusterId, Roles, AntispamDirection
 - ActionGrouped, ActionGranular are related to action recommendations post the initial triage.
 Since this analysis is restricted to triage, these features were dropped
 - Timestamp was converted to Timestamp data type.
-This feature was not immediately use in the analysis, but may be used for forecasting of alerts
+This feature was not immediately used in the analysis, but may be used for forecasting of alerts
 - MitreTechniques feature was abstracted to the high leave Mitre such as T1078 (account access), ignoring the sub MitreTechniques (ex: T1078.001, T1078.002) recorded in the alerts.
 Sub Mitres may be included in further analysis if Mitre is found to be an important feature in the analsys
 - Geo Features such as Country, State were removed in favor of  City feature since City represented by anonymous code 10630 represeted > 99% of the data